cloudsmith-io/cloudsmith-api/bindings/java/src/docs/ReposApi.md

 <a name="reposGeoipTest"></a>
 # **reposGeoipTest**
-> RepositoryGeoIPTestAddressResponse reposGeoipTest(owner, identifier, data)
+> RepositoryGeoIpTestAddressResponse reposGeoipTest(owner, identifier, data)

 Test a list of IP addresses against the repository&#39;s current GeoIP rules.